aptech/docs/docs/coming-to-gauss/intro-gauss-for-stata-users.rst

 Missing values
 ++++++++++++++++
-Missing values are represented by the same dot, ``.``, notation in both Stata and GAUSS.
+Missing values are represented by the same dot notation, ``.``, in both Stata and GAUSS.

 This notation can be used for filtering data Stata: